FAIRplus/the-fair-cookbook/content/recipes/findability/uniqueKeys.md

 :recipe_name: Generating unique keys for Compounds
 ````

-" How to generate globally unique, resolvable and persistent identifiers, starting from an InChIKey"
+" How to generate globally unique, resolvable and persistent identifiers, starting from an InChIKey."
 ## Main Objectives

-The main purpose of this recipe is:
+The primary purpose of this recipe is:

-> Provid a summary statement about the purpose of the recipe.
+> Provide a summary statement about the meaning of the recipe.

 ## Requirements